aweschler/centos/GIT.md

      git clone git@serverhostname:gitosisadmin.git
      cd gitosis-admin

-This will download two files, a gitosis.conf file and a /keydir/ directory.
-Modification of the .conf file will control repositories themselves along with user privileges and grouping, and the /keydir/ directory will be used to hold the .pub files from user created when they generate their public ssh keys.
+This will download two files, a gitosis.conf file and a /keydir directory.
+Modification of the .conf file will control repositories themselves along with user privileges and grouping, and the /keydir directory will be used to hold the .pub files from user created when they generate their public ssh keys.

 ## Test Scenario

 As a test scenario, there are three users:  Alice, Bob, and Zed.
 Alice and Bob are students and Zed is the isntructor.
 There are two repositories, one which only Alice and Zed have access to, and one which only Bob and Zed have access to.

-__SSH Key Copying
+__SSH Key Copying__

 All three users will need to have installed Git, and followed the instructions to generate their public ssh key.
-Those .pub files needs to be copied into the /keydir/ directory by the admin (which can be done by simply copying them into the downloaded /keydir/ directory on his local machine and committing later).
+Those .pub files needs to be copied into the /keydir directory by the admin (which can be done by simply copying them into the downloaded /keydir directory on his local machine and committing later).
 The name of the file minus the .pub will become their username within Gitosis.
-These files can be copied into the /keydir/ and added into the repository with the following commands:
+These files can be copied into the /keydir and added into the repository with the following commands:

      cd gitosis-admin
      cp ~/alice.pub keydir/